MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ole-db-datasource-template.md

 # OLE DB data source template

+This article provides an overview about OLE DB data source template.

 _OLE DB_ (Object Linking and Embedding Database) is a Microsoft technology for accessing various data sources by using a common method to connect to different databases such as Microsoft SQL Server.